hwaengfan/Sudoku-GUI/README.md

-#Sudoku Game
+## Sudoku Game

 A sudoku game using the backtracking algorithm to solve and pygame to build GUI

-Run main.py to play
+Install pygame, then run main.py to play